My obsession with tidying up preceded “The Marie Condo” prodigy by a decade.

 Following an involved soul search, we started off with books– the most voluminous and high-maintenance belongings in our household.

 A magnet for expat avid readers, Abbey bookstore is often described by its devotees as the mecca of Anglo-Saxon affiliates.
-There, you meet eclectic crowd from of all paths of life.
+There, you meet eclectic crowd from all paths of life.
 The bookstore, with its positive vibes, is famous for igniting love stories, incubating heated intellectual discussions and often serving as an employment fair where young expats stumble upon dream job opportunities.

 His condition to accept the books was to offer us something in return.
 Forever, I will remain grateful to his offer.
 In many ways, this food blog wouldn’t have existed today without his gift.